Dallas-Fort Worth Service Areas | Cities I Serve

 Why Local Expertise Matters

-DFW is massive—over 9,000 square miles spanning two major cities and dozens of suburbs.
+DFW is massive, over 9,000 square miles spanning two major cities and dozens of suburbs.
 Each community has its own personality, school districts, commute patterns, and property types.
-What works for a young professional in Uptown Dallas won't work for a family with kids in Frisco—and that's where my experience makes a difference.
+What works for a young professional in Uptown Dallas won't work for a family with kids in Frisco, and that's where my experience makes a difference.

 I don't just know the listings; I know the neighborhoods.
 I can tell you which streets flood during heavy rain, which schools have waiting lists, which areas are appreciating fastest, and which communities feel like "home" the moment you drive in.

-Three Distinct Regions, Endless Possibilities
+Two Primary Regions, Endless Possibilities

 Explore by Region